analogdevicesinc/Pixelpulse2/README.md

     make
     ```

-* After it is finished building, pixelpulse should be ready to use with your M1K
+* After it is finished building, Pixelpulse2 should be ready to use with your M1K
  * Make sure your M1K is plugged into your computer.
 The onboard LED should light up when it is connected.
-You can double-check by typing lsusb.
-You should see something along the lines of Bus 001 Device 002: ID 064b:784c Analog Devices, Inc. (White Mountain DSP)
+You can double-check by typing ```lsusb```.
+You should see something along the lines of ```ID 064b:784c Analog Devices, Inc. (White Mountain DSP)```
- * You should be ready to launch pixelpulse.
+ * You should be ready to launch Pixelpulse2.
 First, go to the directory it was built in:

     ```bash
     cd ~/development/pixelpulse2/build
     ```

- * Run pixelpulse as root
+ * Run Pixelpulse2 as root

     ```bash
     sudo ./pixelpulse2